dart-lang/site-www/src/_guides/language/analysis-options.md

 ```nocode
 error - A value of type 'Object' can't be assigned to a variable of type 'String' at lib/assignment.dart:11:14 - (invalid_assignment)
 ```

+{{site.alert.version-note}}
+Before Dart 2.12, this flag also caught implicit downcasts from others types, but support for those was removed from the language.
+{{site.alert.end}}

 `implicit-dynamic: <bool>`
 : A value of `false` ensures that the type inference engine never chooses